sorenbronsted/webui.js/readme.md

 ```

 The view sends the following events when:
- * a input element has changed , the name of event is `propertyChanged`, with the name of the property
+ * an input element has changed, the name of event is `propertyChanged`, with the name of the property
  and the new value in the body
  * an anchor element is clicked, the name of the event is `click`, with url information in the body
  * a button is pressed, the name of the event is the `data-property` from the button

 The model sends the following events when:
  * data is available from an asynchronous/rest call, the name of the event is `ok` with the data in the body
- * the asynchronous/rest call fails, the name of the event is `fail` with information in body
+ * the asynchronous/rest call fails, the name of the event is `fail` with error information in body

 ## How is the data flow controlled?
 A controller overrides the `handleEvent` method and can thereby reacts to events send to it, and
 transforms them to method calls on the model or the view.
-Manage the state of the controller can be complex, so to help with this, you can use a state machine to do that.
+Managing the state of the controller can be complex, so to help with this, you can use a state machine to do that.
+The `BaseController` has a `StateMachine` which is populated with the basic start and input states.

 ## How is the application controlled?
-To manage the state of the application i done by the dom location object, which the router reacts to.
+To manage the state of the application i done by the browsers location object, which the router reacts to.
-The router is a subject and all controllers listen for event from it, and uses it to change the location.
+The router is a subject and all controllers listen for event from it, and the router also uses it to change the location.
-Every controller has an activation url and when there is a match between this url and the url from the router,
+Every controller has an activation url and when there is a match between activation url and the url from the router,
 then the controller is active.
-When the url's does not match then it is not active.
-In this way you can control
+When the url's does not match then the controller is not active.
-whether a controller shall react to events or not.
+In this way you can control whether a controller shall react to events or not.

 ## More information
 See [documentation](https://sorenbronsted.github.io/webui.js/index.html) for this project.